osilander/203.311/Week10/Week10.md

   labs(color = NULL)
 ```

 Woah.
 Compare this to the previous PCA result.
 What is different?
-Although *both of these methods have the same goal - dimensional reduction - you can see that there are very different results.* Here we can see that UMAP does not aim to find what variables differentiate samples the most (thereby *stretching* some dimensions considerably and *shrinking* others).
+Although *both of these methods have the same goal - dimensional reduction - you can see that there are very different results.* Here we can see that UMAP does not aim to find what variables differentiate samples the most (thereby *stretching* some dimensions considerably and *shrinking* others, especially if there are only a few outliers in some dimensions).
 Rather, UMAP aims to find ways to reduce dimensions while maintaining groupings.
 If we consider the Woolly Mammoth example from the link above, PCA would find that the variable with the most variation is (largely speaking) length and width.
 It would then project onto these, leaving differences between the left and right side nearly non-existent.
 You canimagine, for example, that the two tusks would thus become indistinguishable.
 However, this is not at all true for UMAP.
 It groups the tusks (as they are near) but keeps them separate.
 Similar for the left and right legs.

 ## RNA-seq